ducakar/openzone/README.md

 You may also want to set several options when configuring CMake build system:

-* `OZ_SHARED_LIBOZ`: Build liboz (OpenZone core library) as a shared library.
-This is useful if one wants to put liboz into a separate Linux package to use it by other programs.
+* `OZ_SHARED_LIBS`: Build liboz (OpenZone Core Library) and libozdyn (OpenZone Dynamics Library) as shared libraries.
+This is useful if one wants to put liboz and libozdyn into separate Linux packages so other programs can use them too.

 * `OZ_TRACK_ALLOCS`: Enable tracking of allocated memory chunks in liboz.
 Stack trace for every memory allocation performed via new operator is saved for later diagnostics.
 It detects new/delete